wavemotion-dave/MicroDS/README.md

 And also Eyal Abraham (eyalabraham) for his work on the dragon-emu which was a nice clean codebase to start with so I didn't have to re-invent the wheel for the core.

+And lastly to Jim Gerrie and Greg Dionne - pillars of the MC-10 community who were kind enough to help me through some thorny issues with my emulation.

 BIOS/BASIC Files Needed :
 -----------------------